 Stem cell injections are used as a form of therapy in regenerative medicine, a branch of medicine that focuses on healing damaged tissues and organs.
 Stem cells are a special type of cell that can divide and split into nearly any type of cell.
 For example, stem cells can become liver cells or brain cells.
 When directly injected into an injury, it’s believed that stem cells can promote healing at the cellular level.
 This is particularly beneficial for injuries that are difficult to treat using conventional medicine.
 Issues like joint pain and sport-related injuries may all benefit from the use of stem cell treatment.

 Where Do Stem Cells Come From?

-Stem cells can be grown in a laboratory or drawn from a patient’s own supply.
-Once drawn, stem cells are sometimes combined with platelet-rich-plasma in a centrifugal machine before being injected in injury.
+The stem cells used in regenerative medicine can be harvested from birth products or drawn from a patient’s own supply.
+Once drawn, stem cells are sometimes combined with platelet-rich-plasma before being injected for treatment.

 Are They Effective?

-While there are only a limited number of clinical studies on the use of stem cells, most of them show promising results for patients suffering from a wide variety of conditions including joint pain, lower back pain, tendon injuries, and more.
+While there are only a limited number of clinical studies on the use of stem cells in regenerative medicine, most of them show promising results for patients suffering from a wide variety of conditions including joint pain, lower back pain, tendon injuries, and more.
 In most cases, positive results were reported after only just 1 injection.